-- Sexual Exploitation, defined as: taking non-consensual or abusive sexual advantage of another for one's own benefit or for the benefit of anyone other than the person being exploited, and that conduct does not otherwise constitute sexual harassment under this Policy.
-Examples of Sexual Exploitation include, but are not limited to: - Sexual voyeurism (such as observing or allowing others to observe a person undressing or using the bathroom or engaging in sexual acts, without the consent of the person observed). - o Taking pictures, video, or audio recording of another in a sexual act, or in any other sexually-related activity when there is a reasonable expectation of privacy during the activity, without the consent of all involved in the activity, or exceeding the boundaries of consent (such as disseminating sexual pictures without the photographed person's consent), including the making of and posting revenge pornography, - Exposing one's genitals in non-consensual circumstances including unwelcome sexting (not including streaking, which may be considered disruptive conduct under other University codes of conduct), - o Prostitution, solicitation of a prostitute, or facilitating or compelling prostitution of another. - o Engaging in sexual activity with another person while knowingly infected with human immunodeficiency virus (HIV) or other sexually transmitted disease (STD) or sexually transmitted infection (STI) without informing the other person of the infection.
-Causing or attempting to cause the incapacitation of another person (through alcohol, drugs, or any other means) for the purpose of compromising that person's ability to give consent to sexual activity. - o Misappropriation of another person's identity on apps, websites, or other venues designed for dating or sexual connections, - o Forcing a person to take an action against that person's will by threatening to show, post, or share information, video, audio, or an image that depicts the person's nudity or sexual activity. - o Creation, possession, or dissemination of child pornography. - Discrimination, defined as: actions that deprive, limit, or deny other members of the community of educational or employment access, benefits, or opportunities. - Threatening or causing physical harm, defined as: extreme verbal, emotional, or psychological abuse, or other conduct which threatens or endangers the health or safety of any person(s). - Intimidation, defined as: implied threats or acts that cause an unreasonable fear of harm in another. - Hazing, defined as: any action, activity or complicity in an activity, which recklessly, intentionally, or knowingly causes or endangers the mental, emotional, and/or physical health or safety, or personal degradation to any person, or could reasonably be foreseen to result in such harm, that was committed in connection with initiation into, an affiliation with, or continued membership in a group affiliated activity, whether or not the organization or body is officially recognized by the University, and whether individually or in concert with other persons, against another person(s).
-An action is still considered hazing regardless of the apparent or actual consent of the involved individual or individuals.
-Failing to prevent, discourage, and/or report hazing may violate this Policy.
-Student organizations, clubs, or teams whose members participate in or encourage hazing activities will also be subject to appropriate University disciplinary action.
+Defined as taking non-consensual or abusive sexual advantage of anotherfor one's own benefit or for the benefit of anyone other than the person being exploited, and that conduct does not otherwise constitute sexual harassment under this Policy.

+Examples of Sexual Exploitation include, but are not limited to:

+- Sexual voyeurism (such as observing or allowing others to observe a person undressing orusing the bathroom or engaging in sexual acts, without the consent of the person observed). - Taking pictures, video, or audio recording of another in a sexual act, or in any other sexually-related activity when there is a reasonable expectation of privacy during the activity, without the consent of all involved in the activity, or exceeding the boundaries of consent (such as disseminating sexual pictures without the photographed person'sconsent), including the making of and posting revenge pornography, - Exposing one's genitals in non-consensual circumstances including unwelcome sexting (not including streaking, which may be considered disruptive conduct underother University codes of conduct), - Prostitution, solicitation of a prostitute, or facilitating or compelling prostitution of another. - Engaging in sexual activity with another person while knowingly infected with human immunodeficiency virus (HIV) or other sexually transmitted disease (STD) or sexually transmitted infection (STI) without informing the other person of the infection.
+Causing or attempting to cause the incapacitation of another person (through alcohol, drugs, orany other means) for the purpose of compromising that person's ability to give consentto sexual activity. - Misappropriation of another person's identity on apps, websites, or othervenues designed for dating or sexual connections, - Forcing a person to take an action against that person's will by threatening to show, post, or share information, video, audio, or an image that depicts the person's nudity orsexual activity. - Creation, possession, or dissemination of child pornography.